Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

-In this scenario we allow all VLSMs to state equivocate but place a limit on the total weight of equivocators allowed.
-Note that an equivocator which is not allowed to state-equivocate is essentially no different than the corresponding regular component.
+In this scenario, we allow all VLSMs to state equivocate but place a limit on the total weight of equivocators allowed.
+Note that an equivocator which is not allowed to state equivocate is essentially no different than the corresponding regular component.

-\begin{definition}[\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.LimitedStateEquivocation}{equivocators_limited_equivocations_vlsm}] The \textbf{$t$-limited state-equivocation model of $\{\mathcal{V}_i\}_{i=1}^n$} is the constrained VLSM composition in which we replace each component with its equivocating VLSM under the composition constraint that components may only receive messages that have been sent in the current trace and the total weight of the equivocators does not exceed $t$.
-Formally, the $t$-limited state-equivocation model is the VLSM
+\begin{definition}[Limited state equivocation model, \coqref{VLSM.Core.Equivocators.LimitedStateEquivocation}{equivocators_limited_equivocations_vlsm}] The \textbf{$t$-limited state-equivocation model of $\{\mathcal{V}_i\}_{i=1}^n$} is the constrained VLSM composition in which we replace each component with its equivocating VLSM under the composition constraint that components may only receive messages that have been sent in the current trace and the total weight of the equivocators does not exceed $t$.
+Formally, we have